18F/formservice-iac/README.md

 │   │  a maintenance window target that targets the mgmt-server │   │
 │   └───ssm-task-backup-mgmt-server
-│         a maintenance window task that backs up faas-prod-mgmt-server files to s3; FORMS-531 │
+│   │     a maintenance window task that backs up faas-prod-mgmt-server files to s3; FORMS-531 │   │
+│   └───ssm-task-run-patch-baseline
+│         a maintenance window task that applies the default baseline to patch instances, then reboots the instances; FORMS-346
+│
 └───ssm-target-runtime-submission-epa-hourly
     │  a maintenance window target that targets runtime-submission-epa instances